QUICK LINKS

 Let the butter warm up a little before packing it in to the lid, but not so long that it is completely soft.
 Sometime, if I do not have the time to wait, I'll pack it in right out of the refrigerator.
 Water and butter (oil) will not mix so there is no problem with water getting into the butter.

-The idea came to me that it might be the salt in the butter which kept the mold away.
-Maybe low salt and unsalted butter were causing this problem.
+A long time ago a customer bought two butter dishes, one as a present for his sister and one for his himself.
+He wrote, asking me about mold in his butter dish.
+He then asked his sister if she had the same problem.
+She did not, but she was using a different brand of butter.
+He switched to her brand and the problem went away.
+I have talked with a woman from the Alsace region in France.
+She told me her family always added salt to the water in their butter dishes.
+It came to me that the salt in the butter keeps the mold away.
 I ran an experiment with two butter dishes using unsalted butter.
 I put salt in the water of one and not in the other.
 There was no mold in the butter dish with salted water!
 There was mold in the other dish!
 I now always put salt in the water, even with salted butter.
+So low salt and unsalted butter is causing this problem.

 A process of evaporation takes place through the pottery (helping to keep the inside slightly cooler).
-This happens more with some glazes then others, and when adding salt it may precipitate to the outside leaving a floury powder.
+This happens more with some glazes then others, and if adding too much salt it may precipitate to the outside leaving a floury powder.

 Also, French butter dish user Julie sent this in: I find that if you aren't careful to keep bread particles out of the butter (kids!), you get mold.